Zach Nelson, President and Chief Executive Officer of NetSuite

 Steve Gomo has more than 35 years' experience as a senior finance executive in the technology sector.
 Mr. Gomo was most recently the CFO and Executive Vice President of NetApp (NASDAQ: NTAP), serving at the company from August 2002 until his recent retirement in December 2011.
 While at NetApp (formerly called Network Appliance), Mr. Gomo was instrumental in strengthening the company's financial performance and leading the company through exponential business growth and expansion, resulting in $5.1 billion in revenues in FY2011, more than 11,000 employees worldwide, and status as a Fortune 1000 company.

-As the CFO of NetApp, Silicon Graphics and Gemplus International, Mr. Gomo was instrumental in strengthening financial performance, optimizing the business model, and building credibility with the investor community.
+As the CFO of NetApp, Silicon Graphics and Gemplus International, Mr. Gomo was instrumental in strengthening financial performance, optimising the business model, and building credibility with the investor community.
 During his tenure at NetApp, Mr. Gomo helped guide the leading provider of innovative storage and data management solutions through strong growth, including a number of significant acquisitions and expansion to more than 130 offices worldwide.

 In his 24 years at HP, Mr. Gomo served in various positions in finance, financial management, manufacturing and general management.
 One of his key positions during this period was as a sector controller for HP's hard-copy, mass-storage business, and PC business which generated revenues of $20 billion.